One Recipe, Two Meals: Beef Quesadillas for the Kids and Street Tacos for You

 It's hard to go through life without an unabashed obsession for tacos, am I right?
 It's tacos, for crying out loud.
 Tiny carb canoes with seasoned meat, maybe a fruit here, a veggie there, a sprinkling of delicious cheese, and a burst of fresh lime juice or maybe even a delightful salsa or sauce.
 I mean, tacos.

 I kept these particular tacos on the street side, with simple seasoned grass-fed beef (regular beef is fine!), fresh onion and cilantro, and a bit of crumbled queso fresco, but I added a creamy side with cubed avocado and mango.
 Mmmm mmm.
 What makes these most street-y, though, is the use of corn tortillas, especially when you lightly char each one over an open flame on your stovetop — oooooooWEEEE.
 They're so amazing.
-So street-y.
-I like street-y.
-That came out wrong.

 One Recipe, Two Meals: Kiddie Beef Quesadillas and Street Beef Tacos